C4 Logo Return to main site

 Cervical cancer incidence

-6.4 new cases per 100,000 women in 2019.
-Compared to the elimination target, rates were more than 3 times higher among Indigenous women & twice as high in remote/ very remote areas
+Compared to the elimination target, rates were three times as high for Indigenous women and twice as high in remote and very remote areas.

 HPV vaccine coverage by 2030